Julie Delpy

-Julie Delpy (/fr/; born 21 December 1969) is a French actress, screenwriter, and film director.
+Julie Delpy (/fr/; born 21 December 1969) is a French and American actress, screenwriter, film director, and musician.
 She studied filmmaking at NYU's Tisch School of the Arts and has directed, written, and acted in more than 30 films, including Europa Europa (1990), Voyager (1991), Three Colours: White (1993), the Before trilogy (1995, 2004, 2013), An American Werewolf in Paris (1997), and 2 Days in Paris (2007).

 She has been nominated for three César Awards, two Online Film Critics Society Awards, and two Academy Awards.
 She moved to the United States in 1990 and became a US citizen in 2001.

 Family

-Delpy was born in Paris, the only child of Albert Delpy, a French actor and theater director born in Vietnam, and Marie Pillet, a French actress in feature films and the avant-garde theater.
+Delpy was born in Paris, the only child of Albert Delpy, a French actor and theater director born in Cochinchina (present-day Vietnam), and Marie Pillet, a French actress in feature films and the avant-garde theater.
 Her mother was also known for signing the 1971 Manifesto of the 343, signed by women demanding reproductive rights and admitting to having abortions when they were illegal in France.
-In Delpy's 2007 film 2 Days in Paris, her character's mother was played by her real mother and acknowledges signing the manifesto, mirroring her real life.
+In Delpy's 2007 film 2 Days in Paris, her character's parents were played by her real parents and the mother acknowledged signing the manifesto, mirroring her real life.
 Pillet died in 2009.

 Julie's parents exposed her to the arts at an early age.
 She said:

 I couldn't hope for better parents.
 They really raised me with a love of art, bringing me to museums and seeing things that a child wouldn't see at that age.
 I would see Ingmar Bergman movies when I was 9 and totally go for it.
 And they would bring me to see Francis Bacon's paintings, which I loved: so dark and at the same time it's so wonderful.